Think You Might Have ADHD? Take This 4-Minute Quiz

 When you think of attention-deficit disorder (ADD), more commonly referred to as attention-deficit/hyperactivity disorder (ADHD), your mind probably goes straight to hyperactive schoolchildren.
 However, kids aren’t the only ones with this common condition.
 Adults can have it too.

-A host of celebrities are sharing that they have been diagnosed with ADHD.
+A host of celebrities have shared that they have been diagnosed with ADHD.
 For example, Olympic gold medalist Simone Biles announced on X that she has ADHD and has taken medication for the condition since she was a child.
 Maroon 5 frontman Adam Levine wrote in Additude Magazine that the ADHD he had as a child didn’t go away in adulthood.
 And “Dancing With the Stars” performer Karina Smirnoff told the Saturday Evening Post that she’s an adult with ADHD.

 Unfortunately, too many adults with ADD/ADHD go undiagnosed and untreated.
 And this can have devastating lifelong consequences.